The office of the future is going to be the best version yet. We take a sneak peek at 2030 and see that gone are cubicles and formality. What else?

 Part of the goal of having a visitor management system is to keep your organization as secure as necessary.
 A set protocol for every guest and guest type is an important way to offer a higher level of security.
 Some ways to increase security include:

-- Single Visitor Entrance: Requiring all visitors to enter through a single point not only helps visitors know immediately that they are in the right place, it ensures that visitors aren’t entering restricted areas, or wandering around lost without any assistance.
+- Single Visitor Entrance: Requiring all visitors to enter through a single point not only helps visitors know immediately that they are in the right place, but it also ensures that visitors aren’t entering restricted areas, or wandering around lost without any assistance.

 - Visitor Check In and Out: Requiring all visitors to check in and check out both deters mischief-making and provides a useful record.
 These records aren’t just for security purposes, either, though they can certainly come in handy when a crime needs to be investigated.
-Having the name, date and reason for a guest’s visit can assist with follow-up needs for your CRM.
+Having the name, date, and reason for a guest’s visit can assist with follow-up needs for your CRM.
 If this information is entered via an electronic visitor log, it can be automatically entered into any contact management software you already have in place.

 - Visitor Badges: Visitor badges may seem like overkill in some organizations.
 On the other hand, requiring visitor badges for any guest that goes beyond a certain point ensures that everyone knows they are a visitor and only have access to certain areas.
 Your pizza delivery person may not need a badge because they never leave the lobby – assuming the host meets them there.